Blog

 Use During Pregnancy and Lactation

-This medication is FDA-approved for use only in adult men with advanced prostate cancer.
-Males with female partners of childbearing age should use effective contraception during treatment.
+The FDA has approved Jevtana for use only in adult men with advanced prostate cancer.
+Males with female partners of childbearing age should use effective contraception during Jevtana chemotherapy treatment and for 4 months after the last dose.

-Exposure during pregnancy may result in harm to the developing baby and even pregnancy loss.
+Exposure to Jevtana chemo drug during pregnancy may result in harm to the developing baby and even pregnancy loss.

 Jevtana Cost